pseiler/savegamesync/README.md

 * Vessel

 ## ToDos
-* save password hashed
+* save password with a better hash than base64
-* get password from stdin
 * use python setup.py instad of Makefile
 * Add parameter to backup old cloudsave and rename it